 - Explore the rich culture of the Tsumba people and be amused by their Bon religion

-- Pay a visit to the Milarepa Cave, where the Buddhist yogi Milarepa mediated for years
+- Pay a visit to the Milarepa Cave, where the Buddhist yogi Milarepa meditated for years

 - Gaze over several mountains such as Ganesh Himal, Himalchuli, Sringi Himal, Boudha Himal, and many others

-- Attain to Ganesh Himal Base Camp (4200 m), in the shadow and panorama of Ganesh Himal Range
+- Attain Ganesh Himal Base Camp (4200 m), in the shadow and panorama of the Ganesh Himal Range

 - Venture out on the off-beaten adventure that showers you with Tibetan cultural retreat and diverse landscape each day